How to Budget for a Full-Home Renovation in NYC

 Once you’ve accounted for each line item in your budget, allocate an additional 10 to 15 percent as a cushion.
 Projects can run over budget as a result of unforeseen circumstances, so it’s good to err on the safe side.

 Many factors go into the per-square-foot estimates.
 Trying to come up with a plan to match your budget?
-Here are some tips from contractors and renovators:
+Here are some tips from contractors and renovating homeowners:

 Mix high and low.
 This refers to materials, which should be selected for maximum impact.
 You may choose a handmade tile for the kitchen backsplash while sticking to an off-the-shelf option for the second bath.
 Make a custom statement where it will really get noticed, and use standard materials where it won’t.

 Don’t skimp on plumbing and electrical infrastructure.
 Although these aspects probably won’t get you many compliments at a dinner party, you still need licensed and qualified experts for these jobs.
-If you don’t, there may be pricey problems to deal with in the long run.
+If you don’t, there may be expensive problems to deal with in the long run.

 Focus on kitchens and baths.
 Spend your money here!
-A kitchen upgrade and a refreshed bathroom have the most resale value potential.
+A kitchen upgrade and a refreshed bathroom have the most resale value impact.

 Consult experts upfront.
 If you are inclined to hire an architect or designer for a major transformation, get them on board early.
-This can help save money by mapping out a clear plan to avoid costly changes mid-stream.
+This can save money by mapping out a clear plan, helping you avoid costly changes mid-stream.
 Set aside 15 to 20 percent of your budget for this professional.
 In general, hiring licensed professionals early is a cost-effective way to prevent insurance headaches later on by using their expertise to avoid mistakes that can lead to delays.